wangbaojun/LDRLScrollView/README.md

 pod "LDRLSrcollView"
 ```

-## Author

-bjwangbaojun, bjwangbaojun@corp.netease.com

-## License

-LDRLSrcollView is available under the MIT license.
+LDRLScrollView is available under the MIT license.
 See the LICENSE file for more info.